 For the Vin Blanc – "White Table" wine label design, I was tasked with exploring a new format for a price conscious line of white table wine.
 A tongue in cheek play on "White Table" formed the basis of the illustration modeled on a personal table of Vincent Van Gogh.

 Label design for a new Ice wine called "Ste.
 Lyle du Frigo" (Saint Lyle of the Fridge).
 A design that was intended to evoke a 40's-50's era antique fridge.
 Research into 50's era advertising was the inspiration for this fun illustration and typography.

 labels based on previous estate labels designed before I started working with Domaine Pouillon, I had previous to this refined the labels typography to better represent the information. for these labels, I was contracted to create new charcoal illustrations of the Balsom Root flowers that blanket Lyle and the gorge in the spring.
 For the Fleur de Lyle label, the client desired a balsam root representation that evoked a Fleur de Lis.

 Label development for a 'new' wine inspired by the famous French Beaujolais Nouveau.
 We originally explored labels that were influenced by French art nouveau silent film plates, allowing for fun use of typography.
-The client ultimately decided that they wanted a more colorful approach that was reminiscent of the wild Georges Deboeuf yearly Beaujolais Nouveau labels utilizing an abstract painting by their son.
+The client ultimately decided that they wanted a more colorful approach that was reminiscent of the wild Georges Deboeuf yearly Beaujolais Nouveau labels utilizing an abstract painting by their son (center bottle).